adessoSE/Seed-Test/README.md

 - GitHub functionalities don't work:
   To get GitHub functionalities to work you need to create and link a [GitHub OAuth App](https://docs.github.com/de/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
 - Salt and secrets are defaults:They should be changed for generating secure passwords!
-- The mongoDB used has a default username and password.
-This should be changed for a secure database:To change this change the values in the docker-compose.yml
+- The mongoDB used has a default username and password:
+  This should be changed for a secure databas.

 To know how to change this look at the configure section below.

 #### ⚙️ Configuration:

-Seed-Test's front- and backend can be configured sepreratly.

-##### Backend:

-To configure the backend create a file with the name ".env" in the /backend directory.
-Now you can configure the backend by adding parameters shown in the .env.example file.

-##### Frontend:

-To configure the frontend create a file with the name ".env" in the /frontend directory.
-Now you can configure the frontend by adding parameters shown in the .env.example file.

-The dockerRun script needs to be run after any changes to the ".env" files.
+To configure anything when running seed via docker, you can simply adjust the environment variables for each container in the docker-compose.yaml file

 ### 🤙 By hand: